 - Unsuccessful claim

-If the courts decide to accept the debtor’s defence and award in their favour you could be liable for some or all of their costs too plus your own.
+If the courts decide to accept the debtor’s defense and award in their favour you could be liable for some or all of their costs too plus your own.
 So it is very important before continuing with a disputed claim that you are confident of your claim.

 - Successful Claim

-In a successful claim the court will normally allow 14 days for the defence to settle the claim.
+In a successful claim the court will normally allow 14 days for the defense to settle the claim.
 If payment is not received then you can then instruct enforcement officers to recover your money.
 They will add their fees to the debt so you should still receive the full amounted awarded by the court.